ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 ### We are working on a feature, how to start

-We should always start with the main part of the PR, the one that is the core of the whole feature.
+We should always start with the main part of the code change, the one that is the core of the whole feature.

-**We might create a PR immediately after we are comfortable with the main part to get early feedback.** We should just remember to explicitly describe such requests.
+**We might create a code change request immediately after we are comfortable with the main part to get early feedback.** We should just remember to explicitly describe such requests.

 The alternative is highly inefficient where we build the entire feature only to find out that our foundation is wrong and consequently all the secondary code around that foundation is wasted.

 We can still work on secondary code while the main feature is being reviewed because we must get the feedback in 1 business day.

-### Small and focused PRs
+### Small and focused code change requests

-#### Why write small PRs
+#### Why write small code change requests

-- Small PRs have a lower mental load.
-In contrast, large PRs are heavy energy drainers.
+- Small code changes have a lower mental load.
+In contrast, large are heavy energy drainers.
 - Reviewed more quickly.
-It’s easier for a reviewer to find five minutes several times to review small PRs than to set aside a 45+ minute block to review one large PR.
+It’s easier for a reviewer to find five minutes several times to review small code changes than to set aside a 45+ minute block to review a large code change.
 - Reviewed more thoroughly.
 With large changes, reviewers and authors tend to get frustrated by large volumes of detailed commentary shifting back and forth — sometimes to the point where important points get missed or dropped.
 - Less likely to introduce bugs.
-Since we’re making fewer changes, it’s easier for us and our reviewer to reason effectively about the impact of the PR.
+Since we’re making fewer changes, it’s easier for us and our reviewer to reason effectively about the impact of the code change.
 - Less wasted work if they are rejected.
-If we write a huge PR and then our reviewer says that the overall direction is wrong, we’ve wasted a lot of work.
+If we write a huge code change request and then our reviewer says that the overall direction is wrong, we’ve wasted a lot of work.
 - Less blocking on reviews.
-Sending self-contained portions of our overall change allows us to continue coding while we wait for our current PR in review.
+Sending self-contained portions of our overall change allows us to continue coding while we wait for our current code change in review.

 #### What is small and focused

-The right size for a PR is one self-contained change.
+The right size for a code change request is one self-contained change.
 This means that:

-- The PR makes a minimal change that addresses just one thing + tests.
+- The code change makes a minimal change that addresses just one thing + tests.
 This is usually just one part of a feature, rather than a whole feature at once.
-- The system will continue to work well for its users and for the developers after the PR is checked in.
+- The system will continue to work well for its users and for the developers after the code change request is checked in.
-- The PR is not so small that its implications are difficult to understand.
-If we add a new API, we should include a usage of the API in the same PR so that reviewers can better understand how the API will be used.
+- The code change is not so small that its implications are difficult to understand.
+If we add a new API, we should include a usage of the API in the same code change request so that reviewers can better understand how the API will be used.

-The right question to ask ourselves is: is this change related to this PR or can live on its own.
-If this can live on its own, we should address this in a separate PR.
+The right question to ask ourselves is: is this change related to this code change or can live on its own.
+If this can live on its own, we should address this in a separate code change request.

 📢 Keep in mind that although we have been intimately involved with our code, reviewers often have no context.
-What seems like an acceptably-sized PR to us might be **overwhelming to our reviewers**.
+What seems like an acceptably-sized code change to us might be **overwhelming to our reviewers**.

 #### Separate out refactorings

-Focused refactorings should always be a separate PR, containing only refactoring and nothing else!
+Focused refactorings should always be a separate code change, containing only refactoring and nothing else!
 No fixes and features!

-There are some cases where we find that refactoring makes sense along with a feature or a bugfix, but the resulting PRs should be very small (e.g. if you can do both in less than 50 changed lines, that’s usually ok).
+There are some cases where we find that refactoring makes sense along with a feature or a bugfix, but the resulting code change requests should be very small (e.g. if you can do both in less than 50 changed lines, that’s usually ok).

-#### When are large PRs okay
+#### When are large code changes okay

 - Small changes across many files, like renaming a function or changing a contract
 - Deletion